 - Administrators need to use commands that permit management of the system, e.g., define passwords for files, define quotas for files, and create user accounts.
 We cannot eliminate these functions. - Administrators need to be able to delegate some responsibilities and privileges to manage large domains.
 They also need the right to take back these delegations.
-Otherwise, the system is too rigid. - Administrators should have no control of system logs or no valid auditing would be possible because they could erase or modify these logs. - Administrators should have no access to the operational data in the users' applications.
+Otherwise, the system is too rigid. - Administrators should have no control of system logs or no valid auditing would be possible. - Administrators should have no access to the operational data in the users' applications.
 If they do, their accesses should be logged.